 Italy slips back into recession, Germany rejects France growth appeal

-The Italian economy, the third largest in the eurozone, shrank 0.2 percent in the second year, the country's national statistics office said Wednesday (6 August).
+The Italian economy, the third largest in the eurozone, shrank 0.2 percent in the second quarter, the country's national statistics office said Wednesday (6 August).

 In response to the news, Renzi wrote to lawmakers to urge them have "courage" to look at reality.

 “The negative growth data should not lead us to make the usual automatic excuses."

 Finance minister Pier Carlo Padoan defended the government's reform plans and said the country would not now need a corrective mini budget to stay on the right side of the EU's fiscal rules.